 These speakers are UV-tolerant, waterproof, and with solid power output.
 They’re the most expensive pick on our list, but if you’re not on a tight budget, they could be worth it.

-Best Jeep Sound Bar for Jeep Wrangkler TJ, YJ (Updated September, 2020)
+Best Jeep Sound Bar for Jeep Wrangler TJ, YJ (Updated October, 2020)

 In comparison to the more traditional speakers, sound bars are cooler, trendier, and look like a part of the Jeep’s interior.
 Most of them include six speakers (2 tweeters, 2 mid-rangers, and 2 woofers) and will be a great gift for an audiophile.
 The market is overwhelmed by numerous offers from leading brands, which makes it kinda hard to find the one that you’ll fall in love with.